jkabirqa/jkabirqa/README.md

 - 🔭 I’m currently working on **Aheeva Technology Inc.**

-- 🌱 I’m currently learning **🌱 Currently learning: Docker, Kubernetes, Terraform for Infrastructure as Code (IaC) and AWS.**
+- 🌱 I’m currently learning **Docker, Kubernetes, Terraform for Infrastructure as Code (IaC) and AWS.**

-- 👯 I’m looking to collaborate on **Call Center Software Solutions**

 - 🤝 I’m looking for help with **DevOps**